CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_io_card.html.markdown

 * `model`:(string) This field identifies the model of the given component.
 * `module_id`:(int) Module Identifier for the IO module.
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `oper_state`:(string) Operational state of IO card or fabric extender.
 * `part_number`:(string) Part Number identifier for the IO module.
 * `pid`:(string) This field identifies the Product ID for the IO module.